philgoood84/PokerHandEvaluator/README.md

 | Random 7-card Hands | 10 | 273 ns | 36 M/s | 404K |
 | Random Omaha Hands | 10 | 471 ns | 21 M/s | 404K |

-* I didn't measure the memory correctly.
+* I didn't measure the memory properly.
 Basically 404K is the maximum memory used in all the evaluation methods.

 ## Python Implementation